European shares fall as spike in euro, yields unsettles investors

 Utilities, which had been seen as a natural replacement for bond investments due to their reliable dividend and higher yield versus bonds, were hit hardest, falling 2.2 percent.

-Greece’s benchmark ATG equity index fell 2.7 percent, giving back most of its gains in the previous day, as talks over the country’s debt problems continued.
+Greece’s benchmark ATG equity index fell 2.4 percent as talks over the country’s debt problems continued.
+Prime Minister Alexis Tsipras emerged from late-night talks with senior EU officials in Brussels saying a deal with creditors was “within sight”, but differences remain.

-Greece’s EU/IMF lenders have asked Athens to commit to selling off state assets, implement pension cuts and maintain unpopular labour reforms, sources familiar with their proposal said on Thursday.
-Such demands would cross the government’s so-called red lines.

 “Clearly there remains some way to go in the talks so I refuse to get too optimistic.
 The messages coming from the talks are extremely mixed and even the creditors can’t agree on a consistent stance,” said OANDA senior market analyst Craig Erlam.